elabftw/elabdoc/doc/contributing.rst

 ```````````````````````
 All JavaScript code is written in `TypeScript <https://www.typescriptlang.org/>`_ in `src/ts`.
 During build, it is converted in JS by `tsc` launched by `grunt` (see `Gruntfile.js`).
 It is then transpiled by `Babel <https://babeljs.io/>`_ and bundled by `Webpack <https://webpack.js.org/>`_.
 A full build can be quite time consuming, especially on hardware with limited CPU power.

 When working on some JS, what you want is to be able to save the file and immediately see the changes.
 For that, use `yarn watchjs` to build the JS and watch for changes.
-Make sure to have `devmode` set to 1 in the `config` table in MySQL, so the correct bundle is loaded in the html head.
 Now changes will take a very small time to compile and be visible.
+Note that there is a bug where some files (.class.ts for instance) won't be updated on save (even if it appears to do a rebuild).
+Just Ctrl+c and relaunch the command to make sure changes are present.

 You'll also want to configure your favorite text editor to display TypeScript errors when writing the code.

+Use vanilla JS and avoid the use of jQuery selectors or functions.

 Miscellaneous
 `````````````
 * if you make a change to the SQL structure, you need to add a schema file in `src/sql`.
 See the existing files for an example.
 Then increment the required version in `src/classes/Update`.
-Modify `src/sql/structure.sql` and `tests/_data/phpunit.sql` if needed.
+Modify `src/sql/structure.sql` so new installs will get the correct structure.
+If possible, just add the needed line in the current schema.sql file if this schema is still only present in unstable versions (dev or alpha).
-* comment your code wisely
+* comment your code wisely, what is important is the why, not the what
 * your code must follow `the PSR standards <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md>`_
 * add a plugin to your editor to show trailing whitespaces in red
 * add a plugin to your editor to show PSR-1 errors